DianZhang/missfish/README.md

 Annotations are in [data/annotations](data/annotations) folder, currently the annotation is in MaskRCNN format.

+TODO:
+- [ ] add a demo to show the annotation
+- [ ] add other standard format such as COCO format

-Live video feed can be accessed at: https://smartbay.marine.ie/ Historical videos (over 330k 2min video clips), can be accessed at [here](https://smartbay.marine.ie/data/video/aja-helo-1H000314/) or click the download arrow on the right top corner of the live video feed.
+Live video feed can be accessed at: https://smartbay.marine.ie/ Historical videos (over 350k 2min video clips), can be accessed at [here](https://smartbay.marine.ie/data/video/aja-helo-1H000314/) or click the download arrow on the right top corner of the live video feed.

 ## Method

-The Mask RCNN used in this work is based on matterport repo [link](https://github.com/matterport/Mask_RCNN)
+The Mask R-CNN used in this work is based on matterport repo [link](https://github.com/matterport/Mask_RCNN)

 ---
 ## Trained Model